Orchestra For Everyone

 What happens at a concert?

 At all our concerts we play music created by composers that has been meticulously planned for a large group of 80+ musicians.
 Some of the music is hugely famous, and some is brand new.
 In the hands of a great composer, orchestral music is the equivalent of an amazing piece of architecture or a famous painting - it is the height of human creativity.
 For many people, the most famous type of orchestral music is created by film composers.
 From John Williams to Hans Zimmer, movie audiences are often moved by the power of orchestra music, even when they don’t realise it.
-Over the course of 2021 we will aim to showcase some of the best orchestra music ever created.

 The different types of music created by composers include